greydanus/mnist1d/README.md

 Getting the dataset
 --------

-Here's a minimal example of how to download the dataset:
+Here's a minimal example of how to download the dataset (available with the github repository):

 ```
 import requests, pickle